mchristianl/synthetic-reals/NOTES.md

 If we build a structure and directly project out the first component (such as we do with hProps) then it would make sense that only the necessary clauses are "evaluated".

+Interestingly, clauses will only be unfolded when they have been "defined", meaning that when we postpone the clauses of a function definition, then all "code" inbetween the function declaration and the clause definition will not unfold the clause. (maybe this does also help to reorder clauses of a single function to help the termination checker (?))

 So, if we "evaluate" / "normalize" / "unfold" (?) `fst (fst ((equiv-proof isoToIsEquivᵇ) y)` and this happens to be the first of three copattern clauses (like above), then only this copattern clause should be evaluated and the other two copattern clauses can be ignored completely.